 If you are ill with COVID-19 symptoms, contact your supervisor or HSE rep, and stay at home.
 Isolate yourself from family and others to the best of your ability.
 Follow the instructions of your local/regional health unit regarding next steps.
 Seek medical attention if your condition worsens, particularly as it relates to breathing difficulties.

 This means you have been explicitly instructed to separate yourself from others, with the purpose of preventing the spread of the virus, including those within your home.
 If you are ill, you should be separated from others in your household to the greatest extent possible.

 Until cleared by your health care professional, self-isolation means:

-- Make sure that any shared rooms have good air flow (open windows)
+- Make sure that any shared rooms have good air flow.

-- Cover your coughs and your sneezes; wash your hands after (even if you sneeze into a tissue, or your elbow)
+- Cover your coughs and your sneezes; wash your hands after.

-- Wear a mask if you are within 2 meters of people, or need to leave your house to see your health care provider
+- Wear a mask if you are within two metres of people, or need to leave your house to see your health care provider.

-- Clean all high-touch/traffic” areas such as counters, toilets, sink tap handles, tabletops, doorknobs, TV remotes, phones, and bedside tables daily, using regular household cleaners
+- Clean all high-touch/high-traffic areas such as counters, toilets, sink tap handles, tabletops, doorknobs, TV remotes, phones and bedside tables daily with regular household cleaners.

 - Do not return to work, school or public activity until you have been cleared by your health care practitioner.

-B&M must work in concert and be compliant with local government labour regulations and collective agreements so our internal rules governing leave compensation will vary according to geography and relevant collective agreements.
-As of March 16, we are providing corporately-developed pay and leave guidelines to all B&M Regions, specific to the COVID-19 pandemic, so all offices can quickly set and implement local policy.
+Black & McDonald must work in concert and be compliant with local government labour regulations and collective agreements so our internal rules governing leave compensation will vary according to geography and relevant collective agreements.
+As of March 16, we are providing corporately-developed pay and leave guidelines to all Black & McDonald regions, specific to the COVID-19 pandemic, so that all offices can quickly set and implement local policy.